 - When a new image arrives in the bucket, Cloud Pub/Sub generates a notification.

 - The Cloud Pub/Sub notification contains the new image file details, and the Cloud Pub/Sub topic used for notifications is configured for push delivery to the App Engine endpoint.

 - The App Engine backend is now aware of the new file's existence.
-App Engine calls the Vision API on the uploaded image to process and add labels to it.
+App Engine calls the Cloud Vision on the uploaded image to process and add labels to it.
 These labels are also added to the search index.

 - (Optional) App Engine adds custom labels detected using Cloud AutoML Vision to the search index.

 - (Optional) App Engine calls Cloud Machine Learning Engine to classify images into user-defined categories using the detected labels.
 The category is also added to the search index.

 - Search the detected image labels by using App Engine's Search API.
 The Search API provides a range of search functionality including keyword and faceted search.

 Using labels for faceted searching

 Faceted search is a way to expose Cloud Vision and Cloud AutoML Vision labels (referred to as image labels in this article) in a search interface.
 When you use faceted search, image labels and label counts are presented alongside search results as a navigable search facet.
 After users start a general keyword search by querying against different index fields, they can use the search facet to refine their search results to images containing specific image labels.

 The search interface also details how many results are contained in each label refinement.
 Faceted search is particularly effective when the results include a large number of common labels.